agilepro/software-craftsmanship/docs/Design/Usability/part04-programming.md

+---
+id: usability-and-programming
+title: Dependent upon Programming
+---

-#  Usability is not Independent of Programming
+#  Usability is Dependent upon Programming

 The discussion came up of how to improve usability of the system.
 One position was to hire a usability expert to draw us a specification of a highly user friendly system, and then deliver that to the development team to implement it.
 I disagreed, and claim this will not work, and this post is my explanation.